MirageNet/Mirage/doc/Articles/General/index.md

 # General Overview

 Mirage is a high level multiplayer library for Unity games.
-The goal is to make it as easy as possible to add multiplayer for your game.
+The goal is to make it as easy as possible to add multiplayer to your game.

 Some of the key features of Mirage include:
 * Sending and receiving messages